lauti910/java-bootcamp-2017/README.md

 ##### Practice: #####

+0. Create the REST layer for your shopping cart REST API.
+Use JAX-RS for it.
 1. Expose the shopping cart created in the topic 3.
 2. Write the swagger file for point 1.
 3. Create and document with swagger a REST API to register users.
 The API must provide: add, delete, update and find by name and find by nickname operations.
 Note that the username must be unique.